 Amelia Gray is the author of four books: AM/PM, Museum of the Weird, THREATS, and Gutshot.
 She lives in Los Angeles, where she is at work on a novel.

 Tina May Hall lives in upstate New York where she teaches creative writing at Hamilton College.
 Her collection The Physics of Imaginary Objects won the 2010 Drue Heinz Literature Prize and was published by the University of Pittsburgh Press.
 Her stories have appeared in Quarterly West, Black Warrior Review, The Collagist, Fourth River, and other literary magazines.

 Lindsay Hunter is the author of the story collections Daddy’s and Don’t Kiss Me and the novel, Ugly Girls.
 Find her at lindsayhunter.com.

 Rebecca Jones-Howe lives and writes in Kamloops, British Columbia.
-Her work has appeared in PANK, Pulp Modern and Punchnel’s among others.
-She is currently working on her first collection of short fiction.
+Her work has appeared in [PANK], Pulp Modern, and Punchnel’s, among others.
+Her first collection of short fiction, Vile Men, will be released by Dark House Press in summer of 2015.
 She can be found online at rebeccajoneshowe.com.

 Heather Lindsley’s work has appeared in The Magazine of Fantasy and Science Fiction, Asimov’s, and Strange Horizons.
 Her fiction has also been in John Joseph Adams’s dystopian anthology Brave New Worlds, in Year’s Best SF 12, edited by David G. Hartwell and Kathryn Cramer, and in Talking Back, edited by L. Timmel Duchamp.
 She has been featured on Escape Pod as a writer and on Podcastle as a reader, and her stories have appeared in Polish, Romanian, Russian, and French translations.